nbrowning1/FYP/README.md

 2. Find a comfy directory, and clone this repository: `git clone https://github.com/nbrowning1/FYP.git`
 3. Install Django: `pip install django`
 4. Install project dependencies: `pip install -r requirements.txt`
+5. Generate field encryption key (set output as value for FIELD_ENCRYPTION_KEY environment variable (may need to start new terminal session if on Windows)
+    ```
+    python manage.py shell
+    >>> from cryptography.fernet import Fernet
+    >>> print(Fernet.generate_key())
+    ```
-5. Apply migrations: `python manage.py migrate`
+6. Apply migrations: `python manage.py migrate`
-6. Create an admin user: `python manage.py createsuperuser`
+7. Create an admin user: `python manage.py createsuperuser`
-7. Start the server: `python manage.py runserver`
+8. Start the server: `python manage.py runserver`
-8. Go to the Django admin panel at http://127.0.0.1:8000/admin in your browser of choice.
+9. Go to the Django admin panel at http://127.0.0.1:8000/admin in your browser of choice.
 You can log in here with your newly created admin user and manually add users
-9. Go to http://127.0.0.1:8000/tool/ to access the project.
+10. Go to http://127.0.0.1:8000/tool/ to access the project.
 If you haven't already, you will have to log in as a valid user

 ### Testing
 ##### Running unit tests